session-expired/session-expired/README.md

 └── README.md
 ```

-This structure is provisional and will change as the project develops.
+This structure is in development and will change as the project evolves.

 ## Preliminary Database Model